odan/odan.github.io/_posts/2017-12-16-creating-and-downloading-excel-files-with-slim.md

 keywords:
 ---

-Maybe you need the possibility to create excel files and download it automatically.
+I would like to show you how to create Excel files and download them automatically.

-To be able to create Excel files I'm using [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet).
+To create Excel files I'm using [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet).

 Here is a tiny example how to create and download the created file directly from your server.